vSphere IaaS control plane leverages vSphere security features and provisions TKG clusters that are secure by default.

 vSphere IaaS control plane is an add-on module to vSphere that is able to leverage the security features that are built into vCenter Server and ESXi.
 For more information, see the vSphere Security documentation.

 The Supervisor encrypts all secrets stored in the database (etcd).
 The secrets are encrypted via a local encryption key file, which is provided at boot by vCenter Server.
 The decryption key is stored in memory (tempfs) on the Supervisor nodes and on disk in encrypted form within vCenter Server database.
 The key is available in clear text to the root users of each system.
 Secrets held within the database of each workload cluster are stored in clear text.
 All etcd connections are authenticated with certificates that are generated at installation and rotated during upgrades.
 Manual rotation or updating of the certificates is currently not possible.
-The same encryption model applies to the data in the database (etcd) that is installed on the control plane for each Tanzu Kubernetes Grid cluster.
+The same encryption model applies to the data in the database (etcd) that is installed on the control plane for each TKG cluster.

 In Supervisor, you can run confidential vSphere Pods on compatible systems.
 You can create confidential vSphere Pods by adding Secure Encrypted Virtualization-Encrypted State (SEV-ES) as a security enhancement.
 For more information, see Deploy a Confidential vSphere Pod in vSphere IaaS Control Plane Services and Workloads.